Tourism Burlington Celebrates 50 years

 The nineties and into the early 2000’s brought more hospitality venues, expanded local attractions and the development of various festivals and events all bringing more visitors to Burlington.
 Studies were undertaken to determine economic impact of tourism and a visioning session took place.
 Marketing expanded including the creation of a website and collaboration with the city on an events calendar.

-In 2003 the Tourism centre re-located to 414 Locust Street after the original centre was demolished to accommodate Spencer Smith Park improvements.
+In 2003 the Tourism centre re-located to the Team Burlington building at 414 Locust Street after the original centre was demolished to accommodate Spencer Smith Park improvements.
 The new Tourism location opening officially took place in July 2003.

 Tourism Fast Facts